MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-ppower_action.md

 ---
 UID: NE:wdm.__unnamed_enum_0
 title: POWER_ACTION
-description: The POWER_ACTION enumeration identifies the system power actions that can occur on a computer. tech.root: kernel ms.date: 09/15/2020
+description: Learn how the POWER_ACTION enumeration identifies the system power actions that can occur on a computer. tech.root: kernel ms.date: 09/15/2020
 keywords: ["POWER_ACTION enumeration"]